Startup Lesson Learned: Think About Your Shares

 Don’t Do This

 Or at least try to avoid it as long and as often as you can.
-One of the main goals of each founder or founders team should be to keep control over the company.
+One of the main goals of each founder or founders team should be to keep control of the company.
 And the more you give away at an early stage, the sooner you will likely lose that control.

 Two Bad Examples